Self-Configuring Quantum Networks with Superposition of Trajectories: Introduction

 The paper is structured as follows.
 In Sec.~\ref{sec:important_summary}, we give a high-level overview of the key ideas, motivations and findings in this work, then proceed to review basic concepts and notation in Sec.~\ref{sec:back}.
 In Sec.~\ref{sec:tools} we introduce the essential tools needed to implement self-configuring networks: the general network setting, the relevant mathematical formalism underlying path superposition, and VQO.
-We then showcase the capability of these networks in two distinct protocols, applicable to direct two-node communication scenarios (Sec.~\ref{subsec:two_node_protocol_desc}) and the general multi-node scenarios (Sec.~\ref{sec:multi_node_protocol_desc}), respectively.
+We then showcase the capability of these networks using {\done two versions of the protocol}, applicable to direct two-node communication scenarios (Sec.~\ref{subsec:two_node_protocol_desc}) and the general multi-node scenarios (Sec.~\ref{sec:multi_node_protocol_desc}), respectively.
 We numerically test the performance of each protocol (Secs.~\ref{sec:numerics_2_node} and~\ref{sec:numerics_multinode}, respectively) in a variety of relevant scenarios, and provide detailed analyses to support and interpret the observations.
 Finally, we draw conclusions about our results and provide an outlook for future work in Sec.~\ref{sec:conclusionss}.